 The upshot of this is that it’s less than half the price, at $8.09 per month.
 Really though, Smart Podcast Player’s main selling point is its incredibly advanced embedded player.

 This comes with a number of features that you won’t see in the competition.
-For instance, Smart Podcast Player boasts that it’s the only podcast hosting solution which captures emails right from the player.
+For instance, Smart Podcast Player boasts that it’s the only podcast hosting solution that captures emails right from the player.

 If you have other means to take care of these, then it’s a really good option to host your podcast for pennies.
 If not, you may want a more comprehensive solution.